 Cannabis, as a recreational drug, was always popular in the USA.
 This shouldn’t surprise us, given that the country has ideal conditions for growing this plant.

-There is a major discrepancy between generations
+2. There is a significant discrepancy between generations.

 As you can presume, there is a big difference in how marijuana is perceived between different generations.
 The older generations, like baby boomers, were against cannabis for the longest time.